tocttou/tocttou.github.io/_posts/2018-03-13-smart-image-resizing-using-seam-carving.md

 *This was a web-service.* [dead!] http://seam.ashishchaudhary.in:8080/

-The code is available at: [tocttou/smartresizing](https://github.com/tocttou/smartresizing) Overview of the application: [https://i.imgur.com/DJv24cT.png](https://i.imgur.com/DJv24cT.png)
+The code is available at: [tocttou/smartresizing](https://github.com/tocttou/smartresizing)

+Overview of the application (kotlin): [https://i.imgur.com/DJv24cT.png](https://i.imgur.com/DJv24cT.png)

 The algorithm implementation is available directly at: [SeamCarver.kt](https://github.com/tocttou/smartresizing/blob/master/src/main/kotlin/in/ashishchaudhary/smartresizing/task/SeamCarver.kt)